Space Channel 5: Part 2: Music

-The music for Part 2 was co-composed by Naofumi Hataya, Kenichi Tokoi, Tomoya Ohtani and Mariko Namba.
+The music for Part 2 was co-composed by Naofumi Hataya, Kenichi Tokoi, Tomoya Ohtani and Mariko Nanba.
 Hataya and Tokoi returned from the first game, with Hataya also acting as sound producer.
 The game was Ohtani's third project as a composer after his work on Sonic Adventure 2 and ChuChu Rocket!.
-Namba was brought aboard the project in May 2001, and was initially overwhelmed by both the project and the game's musical style.
+Nanba was brought aboard the project in May 2001, and was initially overwhelmed by both the project and the game's musical style.
 Same as with the first game, the music was influenced by big band jazz of the 1960s and 70s.
 Production of the music lasted an entire year due to its core part in the gameplay, and the multiple adjustments.
 It proved so turbulent at times that Hataya was off sick for a week with stomach troubles, and there were several periods of overtime.

 The main theme was "Mexican Flyer", composed by Ken Woodman in 1966, returning from the first game.
 The lyrics for the songs were written by Yoshinaga.
 For battles, rival characters were given different instruments.
 The first rhythm battle created was against rival reporter Pudding, who uses a guitar.
 Earlier concepts were planned for a percussion opening, having a faster tempo than the released version; Hataya and Yoshinaga collaborated on the track for a long time.
 The percussion was moved to a different boss character called Pine.
 The ending theme "This is my Happiness" was composed by Hataya, who was given the direction by Mizuguchi for a low-key theme about happiness.
 The lyrics were written in English by Tomoko Sasaki.

 The soundtrack saw multiple album releases; two of the originals had three of the six reports, additionally from tracks from Ulala's Dance mode with vocals.
 The songs retained their lyrics for the album release, although they would have given musical elements.
 The two albums, respectively titled Chu!! and Hey!!, were published on April 10 and 24, 2002 by Marvelous Entertainment and distributed by VAP.
 Two remix albums were also released, featuring both arrangements of tracks from Part 2 and short audio dramas; Uki Uki Non-Stop Mega Mix on June 21 and Moji Moji Can't Stop Remix on June 24.
 Tracks from Part 2 were included in the compilation album Space Channel 5 20th Anniversary: Gyungyun Selection by UMA on December 18, 2019.